AI for Coaches

 The manual way: After each session, write a summary email with action items, accountability check-ins, and resource links.
 Then follow up mid-week to check progress.
 20+ minutes per client per week.

-With OpenClaw: You dictate session highlights in 2 minutes.
-OpenClaw drafts a personalized follow-up with action items, sends it for your approval, and handles mid-week check-ins automatically — escalating to you only when a client needs real attention.
+With Claude Code: You dictate session highlights in 2 minutes.
+Claude Code drafts a personalized follow-up with action items, sends it for your approval, and handles mid-week check-ins automatically — escalating to you only when a client needs real attention.

 Time saved: ~15 minutes per client per week